What Is End Milling?

 Square end mills add a level of precision to roughing operations.

-A fishtail or dovetail end mill is specifically designed to cut dovetail grooves and slots.
+A dovetail endmill (sometimes referred to as a fishtail end mill) is specifically designed to cut dovetail grooves and slots.
 They work on many materials, but are most commonly employed in wood.
 The tip of the tool is angled to match the desired dovetail angle — typically 45 degrees — but they’re available with other tip angles as well.

 6. Finishing End Mills